AitonGoldman/PSS_Qualifying/docs/tutorial/Tutorial.md

 - Serialization happens at the EventProxy level, not at the business logic level
 - The function allows for choosing whether or not to return a serialized version of the event retrieved.
 The reason for this is because this function could be called from other EventProxy functions and from business logic code.
 We don't want to waste time serializing if another EventProxy function is calling `get_event()`.
 But if it is being called by business logic code we always want to return a serialized version of the event found, because this serialized version is what will eventually make it to the user.

+Now let's look at how the `TableProxy` and `EventsProxy` code gets called.

 ## Event route

+Flask requires route decroraters to define endpoints (i.e. url you hit in quick demo).  show event endpoint.  explain blueprints, url definition with arguments.  explain current_app, how code in `app/__init__.py` imports the routes, initializes tableproxy, serializes, handles bad input

+## Unit and Integration tests

+## Next Steps